Top Reasons Why Your US Visa May Be Denied

-Here are the topmost reasons for visa to the USA rejections.
+Here are the top most reasons for a visa to the USA rejections.

 Rejection due to unclear intention of a visit

 All non-immigrants applying for a visa for whatsoever purpose have to declare their intention of visit to the U.S. It is the responsibility of the traveler to apply for the specific visa and abide by it during the stay.
-In no way, can they use a visitor visa for employment purpose or vice versa which is why the U.S. Immigration Law has segregated visa under different categories and made compulsory to clarify the intention of a visit for all visa types.
+In no way, can they use a visitor visa for employment purposes or vice versa which is why the U.S. Immigration Law has segregated visas under different categories and made it compulsory to clarify the intention of a visit for all visa types.
 Applicants need to produce enough proof by which the consular officer can be convinced.
-Let’s say, you are applying for a B2 visa, which is issued for tourism, visit, and medical purpose, to prove you will stick to the visa rules, the US Embassy will need the following evidence:
+Let’s say, you are applying for a B2 visa, which is issued for tourism, visits, and medical purposes, to prove you will stick to the visa rules, the US Embassy will need the following evidence:

-- The reason of travel for pleasure or medical treatment
+• The reason of travel, whether pleasure or medical treatment

 Visa rejection because of false information